pousse-cafe/pousse-cafe.github.io/documentation.md

 `@process_description` tag is used on one step of a Domain Process to set the short description of the Domain Process.
 The first word of the description is the name of the Domain Process this description is linked to.

-`@event` tag is used to tell which Domain Event is emitted by the Message Listener.
-Several `@event` tags may be used if several Domain Events may be emitted.
+`@ProducesEvent` annotation is used to tell which Domain Event is emitted by the Message Listener.
+Several `@ProducesEvent` annotations may be used if several Domain Events may be emitted.
+Also, `toExternals` attribute may be used to tell that an emitted event is actually consumed by an external system or another module.

 `@from_external` tag on a step implies the creation of a virtual node from which handled Domain Event is coming.
 This allows to describe situations where the consumed message is coming from a non-Domain component or another Bounded Context.

-`@to_external` tag on a step implies the creation of a virtual node to which produced Domain Events are going.
-This allows to describe situations where the produced messages are going to a non-Domain component or another Bounded Context.

 Example of a step part of Domain Process `DomainProcessName` and producing Domain Events `Event1` and `Event2`: